 Loading...

-Reducing the disparities and divergences identifiable by the cindynical methodology improves operational efficiency in the field of prevention as well as in that of development.
+Reducing the disparities and divergences identifiable by the cindynic methodology improves operational efficiency in the field of prevention as well as in that of development.
 The same approach is naturally applicable both in the field of conflict prevention and in that of conflictuality reduction.

 Cindynics thus appear to be a common language that can be used by actors in these three domains: this advance is all the more remarkable that these three domains are most often inextricably meshed in a risk-conflict-development complex.